Bhorshrm/BuyNow/README.md

 ## Installation Required

--->Install Libraries Django,Stripe and an account on Stripe.com(To maintain your Transactions) -->Request to generate your API KEYS from Stripe.com and put in settings.py
+-Install Libraries Django,Stripe and an account on Stripe.com(To maintain your Transactions) -Request to generate your API KEYS from Stripe.com and put in settings.py

 ### Clone